tessercat/daoistic-book/blog/setting-the-bar/content.md

 we all have different callings, separate concerns.

-Since farmers talk to each other about crops, and teachers talk to each other about discipline, and builders talk to each other about their craft, and merchants talk to each other about prices, teachers don’t lose control, builders don’t botch jobs, farmers don’t waste resources, and merchants don’t lose money.
+Farmers like talking to each other about their crops and teachers talk about discipline.
+Builders talk about building
+and merchants talk about prices.
+Then teachers don’t lose control and builders don’t botch jobs.
+Then farmers don’t waste effort and merchants don’t lose money.
 Happy with our lot in life,
-we look different,
+we look different
-we have different skills,
+and we have different skills,
-we do easy jobs
+but all we do easy jobs
 and don’t get in each other’s way, make mistakes and get corrected, get it right and get credit.